nvidia-china-sae/mair-hub/rl-tutorial/async_dapo/README.md

 From the above figure, we can see that the async DAPO recipe can achieve a similar performance to the baseline, but with a much lower rollout time.

-Overall throughput has improved by about 10%, and the time spent in the rollout phase has decreased by 20%.
+Overall throughput has improved by about 15%, and the time spent in the rollout phase has decreased by 20%.

+## Future Work

+- [ ] Add more experiments with different models.
+- [ ] Apply the async DAPO recipe to multi-turn Agentic RL tasks.

 ## References and Acknowledgments